 Service Account User

 role.
-It is also necessary that the GCP service maintain
+It is also necessary that the Google Cloud service maintain

 Cloud IAM permissions on the service account, but that is typically